mainkoon81/Study-R-Visualization/README.md

 <img src="https://user-images.githubusercontent.com/31917400/36229317-bec10a60-11ce-11e8-950a-5a8ad02d8f6a.jpg" />

- - Now that we know something about the price, let's figure out on a given purchase occasion how many 'yogurts' does a household purchase.
+ - Now that we know something about the price, let's figure out **on a given purchase occasion** how many 'yogurts' does a household purchase.
 To answer this we need to combine the 'counts of the different yogurt flavors' into one variable.
-For example, for the one particular household, on one purchase occasion, they bought three different types of yogurt.
-To figure this out for all the households, we need to make use of a new function.
    - Create a new variable called **'all.purchases'**, which gives the total counts of yogurt for each observation or household.
-   - One way to do this is using the `transform(data, defining new_variable)`
+   - *One way to do this is using the `transform(data, defining new_variable)`
-   - The transform function produces a dataframe so if you use it then save the result to 'yo'!
+   - This produces a dataframe so if you use it then save the result to 'yo'!
    - yo$all.purchase <- sum(yo[, 4:8]) #....doesn't work..
 ```
 yo <- transform(yo, all.purchase = strawberry+blueberry+pina.colada+plain+mixed.berry)